 Streamlining your accounts receivable

-If you are a business owner in toronto, you know how important it is to maintain a healthy for your business.
+If you are a business owner in toronto, you know how important it is to maintain a healthy cash flow for your business.
 One of the key elements in achieving this is efficient management of your accounts receivable.
 Accounts receivable refers to the money that is owed to your business by your customers for goods or services that have been delivered but not yet paid for.
 In simpler terms, it is the money that your customers owe you.

 Keeping track of your accounts receivable is crucial for the financial well-being of your business.
 Not staying on top of your receivables can lead to cash flow issues, which can hinder your business operations and growth.
 Without proper management, your accounts receivable can quickly become a burden, causing you to spend more time chasing payments than running your business.